-Role of the Council and its Members
+Role of the Board of Trustees and its Members

 Standing for Election

 Membership of the CqE Board of Trustees thus offers a significant opportunity to shape the future of Croquet England, in the interests of its subscribers as a whole and for the public benefit.
 Members with an active interest in the future of Croquet England and who have the skills needed for this role are encouraged to stand for election.

 Whilst the charity trustees will set the high-level policy, it will be ineffective unless there is also a strong Executive to implement it.
 The list of skills also shows those wanted for appointment to that, or as a chair or member of one of its working committees.

 The election process is managed by an Electoral Commission, currently consisting of Patricia Duke-Cox (Acting President), Ian Burridge (Treasurer) and John Reddish (Secretary), who are responsible to Croquet England as a whole, rather than to the Board.
 They maintain the election rules.